reichlab/docs.zoltardata/docs/Jobs.md

 Each job's detail page has a "Download CSV" button at the bottom.
 The button is enabled if the job has corresponding data, and disabled otherwise with the message _(No job data)_ next to the button.

-The first screen shot above shows a job that has data that can be downloaded.
+The first screenshot above shows a job that has data that can be downloaded.
 Here's a job with no data available:

 ![Job detail page - no data](img/job-success-no-data.png "Job detail page - no data")